whaison/psxact/README.md

 ## I found a bug!

-That's a great thing!
+That's great!
 Please report any and all bugs using the project issue tracker.
 Be as precise as possible so that the bug can be found easier.